-Eight Associates’ fully qualified ecologist’s carry out this survey at the early stage providing habitat information and the plant species assemblages present.
-The survey can be conducted all year round, at the pre-planning or during the planning process.
+Eight Associates’ fully qualified ecologists carry out this survey at the earliest possible RIBA Stage and provide information on the habitats plant species assemblages that are present on a site.
+The survey can be conducted all year round, at pre-planning or during the planning process.

-A PEA includes a desktop study, Phase 1 habitat survey and protected species assessment to provide a baseline data of the site to inform further surveys and likely ecological enhancements.
+A PEA includes a desktop study, Phase 1 habitat survey and protected species assessment to provide baseline data for the site to inform further surveys and likely ecological enhancements.
 PEAs can be conducted throughout the year.

-Eight Associates’ experienced ecologist’s provide an annotated plan that identifies an existing site and the areas with protected species potential and ecological enhancement.
-Often required as part of the planning process or pre-planning early assessments, and can be conducted throughout the year.
+Eight Associates’ experienced ecologists provide an annotated plan for an existing site that identifies the areas with protected species potential and ecological enhancement.
+It is often required as part of the planning process or pre-planning early assessments, and can be conducted throughout the year.

 Eight Associates ecologists are experienced in completing protected species surveys.
 A site survey identifies the likely presence of relevant protected species and further surveys that may be required.
 Protected species assessments are carried out by one of Eight Associates’ Suitably Qualified Ecologists.
 The time frames vary depending on the species’ hibernation and activity patterns, so these surveys are important from a project management perspective.
 Please consult our ecology calendar or call us to discuss your project.

-Tree/building inspections – An inspection of trees and buildings that evaluates bat roosting features, and determines bat roosting potential.
+Tree/building inspections – we carry out inspections of trees and buildings to evaluate bat roosting features, and determines bat roosting potential.
 Please note that tree/building assessments can be carried out throughout the year.

-Detector surveys – Dawn and dusk bat surveys and call analysis to determine the presence of roosting bats within buildings and trees.
+Detector surveys – dawn and dusk bat surveys and call analysis can be undertaken to determine the presence of roosting bats within buildings and trees.
 Bat activity surveys should be conducted from May to September and hibernation surveys are carried out between December and February.

-Breeding bird surveys – An assessment of suitable habitats and completion of bird survey transects to determine how breeding bird populations utilise a site.
+Breeding bird surveys – Our ecologists undertake assessments of suitable habitats and complete bird survey transects to determine how breeding bird populations utilise a site.
 Breeding bird surveys can be conducted from late March to June.

-Pre-clearance nesting bird check – A site visit to determine the presence/absence of nesting birds prior to vegetation clearance or works starting on a site, typically occurring between March and August.
+Pre-clearance nesting bird check – we undertake site visits to determine the presence/absence of nesting birds prior to vegetation clearance or works starting on a site, typically occurring between March and August.

-A badger habitat suitability assessment with sett activity monitoring.
-This can also include bait marking territory surveys.
-The optimal time of the year to conduct these surveys is February to April and then September to November.
+A badger habitat suitability assessment with sett activity monitoring can be completed, including bait marking territory surveys.
+The optimal time of the year to conduct these surveys is February – April and September – November.

 Great crested newts

-Great crested newt surveys should be carried out between mid-March and mid-June.
-Site visits using a range of survey techniques such as netting, bottle trapping, egg searches and torching to determine the presence/absence of great crested newts.
+Our team carries out great crested newt surveys between mid-March and mid-June.
+Our team uses a range of survey techniques such as netting, bottle trapping, egg searches and torching to determine the presence/absence of great crested newts.
 Habitat Suitability Index of ponds can be carried out year round.

-Surveys to determine the presence/absence of reptiles and the populations present are carried out May to June and September.
+We offer surveys to determine the presence/absence of reptiles and the populations present which are carried out May to June and September.

-A dormouse habitat suitability assessment, followed by nut searches and nest tube surveys to establish the presence or absence of dormice populations.
+Our team provides dormouse habitat suitability assessments, followed by nut searches and nest tube surveys to establish the presence or absence of dormice populations.

 Eight Associates ecologists are also BREEAM experts and carry out reports to satisfy BREEAM criteria for LE 02 – LE 05, with a site visit from a Suitably Qualified Ecologist.
-BREEAM 2018 Route 1 and Route 2 service options available.
+Our services also cover BREEAM 2018 Route 1 and Route 2 options.

 Eight Associates provides expert advice on suitable systems, design and planting of green roofs and walls to optimise biodiversity gain.

-Pre-Acquisition Tree Surveys – A preliminary visual inspection of trees and feedback in regard to the tree constraints on the potential development site.
+Pre-Acquisition Tree Surveys – we provide preliminary visual inspections of trees and feedback on tree constraints on the potential development site.

-BS 5837:2012 Tree Surveys and Tree Constraints Plans – Tree Survey detailing species name, dimensions of the trees, structural condition and the BS 5837: 2012 categorisation.
-A Tree Constraints Plan maps the trees and their Root Protection Areas.
+BS 5837:2012 Tree Surveys and Tree Constraints Plans – we carry out Tree Surveys detailing species name, dimensions of the trees, structural condition and the BS 5837:2012 categorisation.
+We also provide Tree Constraints Plans which map the trees and their Root Protection Areas.

-Arboricultural Implication Assessments – A document considering how a proposed development and its associated trees will co-exist and interact, addressing issues such as statutory constraints, the construction of the proposed development, alternatives to tree loss and infrastructure requirements.
+Arboricultural Implication Assessments (AIAs) – we undertake these assessments to consider how a proposed development and its associated trees will co-exist and interact, addressing issues such as statutory constraints, the construction of the proposed development, alternatives to tree loss and infrastructure requirements.

-Arboricultural Method Statements and Tree Protection Plans – A report outlining a schedule of tree work operations and a sequence of build events in relation to the trees, proposing appropriate mitigation.
+Arboricultural Method Statements and Tree Protection Plans – we complete reports outlining a schedule of tree work operations and a sequence of build events in relation to the trees, proposing appropriate mitigation.

-Arboricultural Clerk of Works and Management Plans – On site advice and support to provide compliance with method statements and management plans throughout the construction process.
+Arboricultural Clerk of Works and Management Plans – we provide on-site advice and support to provide compliance with method statements and management plans throughout the construction process.

 Eight Associates offers a full range of Landscape Urban Design services, including Landscape Architecture, Urban Design, Masterplanning, Landscape Visual Impact Assessments (LVIAs)